Tobias Lang

 Yerivan Pruscha

-Yerivan Pruscha is the Programme Administration Manager for the International Civilian Peacebuilding Training Program (IPT).
+Yerivan Pruscha is the Project Officer for the International Civilian Peacebuilding Training Program (IPT).
 In this position she supports various trainings for civilian experts in peace building as well as the organization of events of the ACP in Vienna.
 She previously worked for AST (Contact Point for people who gained professional qualifications abroad) at the Counselling Centre for Migrants where she was managed for processes of nostrification, administration and migration related topics as well as events.
 She is a graduate of City, University of London, with a M.A. in International Politics and Human Rights and a graduate from FH Campus Vienna, with a M.A. in Social Economy and Social Work.

 Augustin Nicolescou